aspose-omr/Aspose.OMR-API-References/english/java/com.aspose.omr/imagecollection/_index.md

 ---
 title: ImageCollection
 second_title: Aspose.OMR for Java API Reference
-description: Collection of Images that can be used for template Generation.
+description: Collection of Images that can be used for template Generation
 type: docs
-weight: 18
+weight: 17
 url: /java/com.aspose.omr/imagecollection/
 ---